mollie/api-documentation/source/reference/v2/clients-api/create-client.rst

 This API's response will contain a special ``signup`` link where you are expected to redirect your customer.
-After you have redirected the customer, an organization will be created, your OAuth application will be authorized automatically and your customer will be logged in in their (newly created) Mollie Dashboard.
+After you have redirected the customer, an organization will be created, your OAuth application will be authorized automatically and your customer will be logged in to their (newly created) Mollie Dashboard.

 If the organization already exists, no new organization will be created.
 Instead the OAuth Authorize screen will be shown to your customer, allowing them to grant the requested authorizations for their existing organization to your